onecommons/unfurl/docs/expressions.rst

 replace       String Invalidate.
 Defaults to "" (remove the characters). start         Allowed characters for the first character.
 Regex character ranges and character classes.
-Defaults to "a-zA-Z" start_prepend If the start character is invalid, prepend with this string (Default: "x") max           Maximum length of label (Default: 63 (the maximum for a DNS name)) case          "lower", "upper", "any" (no conversion) (Default: "any") allowed       Additional characters to accept
+Defaults to "a-zA-Z" start_prepend If the start character is invalid, prepend with this string (Default: "x") end           Allowed trailing characters.
+Regex character ranges and character classes.
+Invalid characters are removed.
+Defaults to "\w" (equivalent to ``a-zA-Z0-9_``) max           Maximum length of label (Default: 63 (the maximum for a DNS name)) case          Case for label, one of "lower", "upper", "any" (no conversion) (Default: "any") sep           Separator to use when concatenating a list.
+(Default: "") digest        If present, append a short digest of derived from concatenating the label with this digest.
+If omitted, a digest is only appended when the label is truncated.
+(Default: null) digestlen     If a digest is needed, the length of the digest to include in the label.
+0 to disable.
+Default: 3 or 2 if max < 32
 ============= ==========================================================================================